Rimz15/API_lighweight_project/README.md

 npx cypress open
 5) Run the tests
 In the Cypress Test Runner, click on the test file (forex.spec.js) to run the tests.
+For reporting use npx cypress run and reports folder will be created inside cypress

 Observations
 The average CAD to USD conversion rate for the last 10 weeks is calculated correctly.